 Lockfiles are files that store the information of a dependency graph, including the exact versions, revisions, options, and configuration of that dependency graph.
-As they depend on the configuration, and the dependency graph can change with every different configuration, there will be one lockfile for every configuration.

-Lockfiles are useful for achieving deterministic builds, even if the dependency definitions in conanfile recipes are not fully deterministic, for example when using version ranges or using package revisions.
+These files allow for later achieving reproducible results, and installing or using the exact same dependencies even when the requirements are not fully reproducible, for example when using version ranges or using package revisions.